gautam1103/Expense-Tracker/README.md

 Welcome!
 Thank you for applying for the QA Engineer role at Cloud Code AI.
 As part of the technical assessment, we require you to complete the following task.
 Good luck!

 ## Instructions:
-- You have up to 4 days to complete this assessment (Please submit by July 12, 2024 - 12 PM EST).
+- You have up to 4 days to complete this assessment.
 Please manage your time effectively.
 - Clone the provided repository and create a private repository of your own with the name as `<firstname>-<lastname>-cloudcode-qa-test-july-2024`.
 - Add [shreyashkgupta](https://github.com/shreyashkgupta) and [sauravpanda](https://github.com/sauravpanda) as collaborators to your private repository.
 - Upload all your code, test results, and supporting files to this private repository.